attiss/ibm-techxchange-2023-3670/README.md

 </details>

 All right, the DNS configuration is now verified.
-The next step is to deploy a TLS certificate that has been issued by _TechXchange Co._'s internal CA. The administrators already generated a certificate for your `intranet-XX.txc3670.private` domain and uploaded it to an IBM Cloud Secrets Manager instance.
+The next step is to deploy a TLS certificate that has been issued by _TechXchange Co._'s internal CA. We already generated a certificate for your `intranet-XX.txc3670.private` domain and uploaded it to an IBM Cloud Secrets Manager instance.

-Open `https://cloud.ibm.com` in Google Chrome and log in with the provided credentials.
+Open https://cloud.ibm.com in Google Chrome and log in with the provided credentials.

 ![](images/ibm-cloud-login.png)